72(t) Distribution Impact

 - The rules for 72(t)/(q) distributions require you to receive Substantially Equal Periodic Payments (SEPP) based on your life expectancy to avoid a 10% premature distribution penalty on any amounts you withdraw.
 Payments must last for five years (the five-year period does not end until the fifth anniversary of the first distribution received) or until you are 59-1/2, whichever is longer.
 Further, the SEPP amount must be calculated using one of the IRS approved methods which include:

-- Fixed amortization method: With this method, the amount to be distributed annually is determined by amortizing your account balance over your single life expectancy or your joint life expectancy.
+- Fixed amortization method: With this method, the amount to be distributed annually is determined by amortizing your account balance over your single life expectancy, the uniform life expectancy table or joint life expectancy with your oldest named beneficiary.
+As of January 1, 2022, life expectancies are calculated with updated life expectancy tables finalized by the IRS in November 2020.

 In addition, on July 3, 2002, the IRS ruled that you could change your distribution type one-time without penalty from the Annuitized or Amortized methods to the Required Minimum Distribution method.
 This would allow account holders the option to move from a fixed payment type to a payment that fluctuates annually with the value of their account.
 The primary reason for this exception is to allow individuals who have suffered large losses the option to reduce their distribution to prevent their retirement account from being prematurely depleted.
 For more information on this important exception please see Revenue Ruling 2002-62 on www.treasury.gov.